kingsdigitallab/webval/README.md

 losing annotations
 * Filter issues by level and resolution status
 * Summary showing the number of issues per page and level
-* Simple visual regression test
+* Simple visual regression tests

 ## Architecture